IWW-NYC-GMB/iww.nyc/_events/january-2020-training.md

 # WAITLISTED!<br><br>

 ## The IWW's January 4-5 OT 101 in New York City has reached sign-up capacity.
-See below for our waitlist sign-up.
+See below for our waitlist sign-up.<br><br>

 Join the IWW for a two day training on workplace organizing!
 This introductory training thoroughly covers the foundations of organizing on the job, focusing on collective action and building your organizing committee.